chunlei-tang/generative-instability-data/data/evidence_packs/E1_pressure_injury_repositioning.md

 ## Condition

 This file represents the baseline conflicting-evidence condition (E1).

-The same prompt and evidence are used across repeated model runs.
+The same prompt and structured evidence are used across repeated model runs.
+Repeated runs are used to characterize variability in policy-level decisions, operational recommendations, evidence prioritization, and verbalized confidence.